Thermal Imaging Inspection

-Moisture in building materials can destroy the structural integrity and nurture mold.
-The first step in moisture detection is to quickly and accurately locate and remove all sources of moisture.
-IR cameras can help uncover the source of moisture without physically dismantling walls by detecting the evaporation process.
+Moisture in contact with building materials can diminish structural integrity and nurture mold.
+IR cameras can find active moisture without physically dismantling walls when there are no visible signs of moisture.
 When water evaporates it is naturally cooler than surrounding areas and comes up as a cold spot when using a thermal camera.

 Thermal imaging can help spot potential electrical hazards.
-By identifying abnormal heat patterns from an electrical system, potential problems can be evaluated further.
+By identifying abnormal heat patterns from an electrical system, potential problems can be evaluated further by an electrician.